xhruso00/iQR-Helper/README.md

-# iQR Helper for Dynamic QR Codes
+# iQR codes Helper for Dynamic QR Codes (usable only for iQR codes 1.9)

 - Resize window and sorting
 - Filter results using search